Proven-Paradox/shaper-system/Modules/Summoning.md

 Mind: 1
 Soul: 1
 Heart: 1
-HP Per MP spent summoning: 5
-MP Max: - (Uses the summoner's MP)
-Physical Attack: 2
+Physical Offense: +2
-Mental Attack: 2
+Mental Offense: +2
 Physical Defense: 12
 Mental Defense: 12

-### Advanced Summon
-Strength: 2
-Finesse: 2
-Toughness: 2
-Mind: 2
-Soul: 2
-Heart: 2
-HP Per MP spent summoning: 5
-MP Max: - (Uses the summoner's MP)
-Physical Attack: 4
-Mental Attack: 4
-Physical Defense: 14
-Mental Defense: 14
-***

-## Summon Configuration
+## Summon Configurations
 There are four broad categories a summoned creature can fall into.
-Defender, Physical Attacker, Mental Attacker, and Support.
+Attacker, Defender, Attacker, Spellcaster, and Support.
 You gain access to these configurations through the following Lesson:

 ### Summoning Attunement
-When you gain this Lesson, pick one of the following: Defender, Mental Attacker, Physical Attacker, or Support.
+When you gain this Lesson, pick one of the following: Attacker, Defender, Spellcaster, or Support.
 Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

 #### Summon Configuration: Defender
-Summons created with this Configuration have twice as much HP as other types, as well as a bonus to Physical and Mental Defense equal to twice your Hero Tier.
-This ally cannot move once per turn for free like other summons; it must take a minor action from the summoner to move.
-Summons created this way have Taunt, and the following option for the Summoner:
+This configuration serves as a source of cover.
+Though slower than the other types and not great at offense, it is much tougher and able to draw enemy attention to itself.
+In addition to the stats

-//TODO scaling
+//TODO rework

-##### Overwhelm
-Attack
-Action: Minor
-Range: Melee
-Targets: 1 enemy
-Summoner MP Cost: 2 MP
-The Defender ally makes an Attack with a x1 damage multiplier.
-If this attack succeeds, the ally Provokes the target until the start of your next turn.

-#### Summon Configuration: Mental Attacker
+#### Summon Configuration: Spellcaster
 Summons created with this Configuration have a bonus to Mental Attack equal to twice your Hero Tier.
 Summons created this way have two options.
 //TODO scaling